Stay up to date on the latest posts

 Loose Threads Podcast

-The Loose Threads Podcast explores the intersection of fashion, technology and commerce.
-Hosted by Richie Siegel, an entrepreneur and writer, each episode features an in-depth conversation with one guest that spans a range of topics.
-The guests range from being fashion-focused to technology-focused to somewhere in between, but the unifying thread is always the rapid change facing the industry and how entrepreneurs are responding.
+The Loose Threads Podcast explores the intersection of consumer, retail and commerce.
+Hosted by Richie Siegel, the founder of Loose Threads, each episode features an in-depth conversation with one guest about their founding story and how it fits in to the current state of the industry.
+Guests come from all different backgrounds, spanning the consumer goods, fashion, retail and technology industries.
+The unifying thread is always the rapid change facing the industry and how entrepreneurs are responding.
 You can listen to the podcast on any player of your choice, in addition to on LooseThreads.com.
+View past and upcoming episodes below, where you can also submit questions to upcoming guests.

 Alana Branston is the kind of person who believes retail isn’t dead.
 After all, she used to work in a toy store.
 But on Episode 26 of the Loose Threads Podcast, Branston talked about co-founding Bulletin, a start-up that is rethinking retail by providing emerging brands with turnkey storefronts and brick-and-mortar locations where they can reach audiences offline.